chipsheppard/osixthreeo/readme.txt

 == ChangeLog ==

+= 1.5.8 - 04 23 2020 =
+* Editor style enhancements

 = 1.5.7 - 04 22 2020 =
 * Remove THA hook prefix in favor of theme namspace
-* Remove letter spacing from entry headers *
+* Remove letter spacing from entry headers
-* Adjustments for Gutenberg button and blockquote styles *
+* Adjustments for Gutenberg button and blockquote styles

 = 1.5.6 - 03 15 2020 =
-* Fixed block button color issue with customizer *
+* Fixed block button color issue with customizer

 = 1.5.5 - 03 09 2020 =
-* Display featured image checkbox only if an image is loaded *
+* Display featured image checkbox only if an image is loaded

 = 1.5.4 - 02 28 2020 =
-* Logo image not centering when header is centered *
+* Logo image not centering when header is centered
-* Improvements to flex menu css *
+* Improvements to flex menu css

 = 1.5.3 - 02 15 2020 =
-* Adjust home-hero-text max-font sizes *
+* Adjust home-hero-text max-font sizes
-* Fix color issue with read-more (continue) button *
+* Fix color issue with read-more (continue) button
-* Fix padding issue with footer columns *
+* Fix padding issue with footer columns

 = 1.5.2 - 02 05 2020 =
 * Style adjustments for Block Editor